Judith Vladeck

 Judith Pomarlen Vladeck (August 1, 1923 – January 8, 2007) was a prominent American labor lawyer and civil rights advocate, particularly on behalf of women.
 She helped set new legal precedents against sex discrimination and age discrimination.

+Life and career

 Vladeck was born Judith Virginia Pomarlen in Norfolk, Virginia, the daughter of a newspaper distributor and a business manager for a labor union.
 Her parents were Joseph and Ida (Ehrlich) Pomarlen.
-She graduated from Hunter College in 1945 and received a law degree from Columbia University in 1947.
+She graduated from Hunter College in 1945 and received a law degree from Columbia University in 1948.
 She married lawyer Stephen Charney Vladeck (son of labor leader Baruch Charney Vladeck) on February 22, 1948, and had three children.
 In 1957 she joined the New York City law firm of Vladeck, Waldman, Elias & Engelhard, which her husband had helped found in 1948.
 She described the firm as "the last socialist law firm in America."

-As a trial lawyer, Vladeck had a reputation for combining courtroom flair and detailed analysis of salary histories and job performance to her cases.
-She took on powerful entities such as major Wall Street investment firms, Union Carbide, and large universities, and usually won or achieved a favorable settlement.